Published at 2021, July 12th

 7 – Separate Bananas According to Their Ripeness

 One more way to avoid food waste at home is to prevent bananas from ripening too quickly.
 To do that, separate the really ripe bananas from the other ones – remember they emit the ethylene gas.
-If the bananas are really too ripe, reuse them to bake some banana cake or for banana pancakes.
+Like the singer Jack Johnson would say: if your bananas are too ripe, reuse them to cook some banana pancakes!

 8 – Drizzle Your Fruits and Veggies With Lemon Juice